HugoPersson01/POWER-CABLE/src/README.md

 > - This file contains the program that is used to controll the machine and the user interface is NOT implemented in this code.

 ## User interface how to use
 > lägg in bild hur GUI ser ut när det körs

+## How the code works
+> waiting for linked document